ckqqqq/LeetCode-Python-Solution/README.md

 # LeetCode-Python-Solution
-Python solutions for leetcode and each problem matches a .ipynb file.
+Python solutions for leetcode.
+Each problem matches a .ipynb file.
 You can run these files in jupyter.